MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-solution-pipeline.md

 - Visual Studio 2019 [installed](/visualstudio/install/install-visual-studio).

-- An Azure DevOps organization containing a [project](/azure/devops/organizations/projects/create-project) or [workspace](/azure/devops/repos/tfvc/create-work-workspaces).
-In the project or workspace, use an [Azure Resource Manager template](https://azure.microsoft.com/resources/templates/) to create a web app you can deploy both on-premises and to the public cloud.
-Make a note of the app URI to use later in the tutorial.
+- An Azure DevOps organization and [project](/azure/devops/organizations/projects/create-project) or [workspace](/azure/devops/repos/tfvc/create-work-workspaces).

 - An Azure Stack integrated system, or the Azure Stack Development Kit (ASDK) deployed and configured according to the following instructions.

+- A web app created in Azure, and another web app created in the Azure Stack tenant subscription.
+You can use an [Azure Resource Manager template](https://azure.microsoft.com/resources/templates/) to create a web app you can deploy both on-premises and to the public cloud.
+Make a note of the app URIs to use later in the tutorial.

 If you already have any of the prerequisites, make sure they meet all the requirements before starting this tutorial.

 ### Install and deploy the ASDK